Jeffrey-Ede/datasets/README.md

 `create_96x96`: Scripts to downsample examples to 96x96.
 `cropping`: Scripts to crop 512x512 regions from full images.
 `mining_scripts`: An assortment of mining scrips used to curate micrographs.
 `stem_full_shapes`: Scripts to investigate the distribution of STEM full images shapes.
+`vaegan`: Source code and pretrained models for VAEs, and source code and precompiled binaries for modified tSNE implementations.

 In addition, there are a few noteable fles: